cim--/oxp-build-scripts/README.md

 ### Advanced use

 For Rescue Stations OXP, when I was maintaining that, I had a second script that built the `shipdata.plist` (and its massive list of `like_ship` entries to allow OXP ships to be used if installed) from a bunch of templates.
 If you have something like that, edit `buildscript.sh` to put it just before the call to `../buildscript.common`

+OXP verification is currently a lot more comprehensive in the 1.81 nightly builds than in the 1.80 release.
+You can install a nightly build, point the OXP verifier line at that executable, and play+test OXPs on 1.80 as before without trouble.